peippo/helsinki-city-bike-trips/README.md

 ## TODO

+- Update selected zone details on month change in Traffic view
-Improve the implementation to allow the use of the complete ~2.7 million trip data set.
+- Improve the general implementation to allow the use of the complete ~2.7 million trip data set.
 Seems it's not a great idea to do the average journey distance/duration calculations etc. on the fly in browser from a set of that size.

 ## Acknowledgements